In This Article

 - Dr. Morgan Rabach is a board-certified dermatologist at LM Medical in New York City.
 She is also a clinical instructor in the Dermatology department at Mount Sinai Hospital.

 - Dr. David Bank is a board-certified dermatologist at The Center for Dermatology, Cosmetic, and Laser Surgery in Mount Kisco, New York.
 He specializes in acne and rosacea, cosmetic dermatology, and dermatologic surgery.

 Benefits of Using Emulsions

 Overall, emulsions work to hydrate the skin, no matter what age you are or what your skin type is.
 “Emulsions offer a lighter delivery method to moisturize skin and often are non-comedogenic,” Dr. Rabach explains.
-This means it won’t clog your pores, which, when combined with excess sebum production, can lead to acne symptoms like pimples and blackheads.
+This means it won’t clog your pores, which, when combined with excess sebum production, may lead to acne symptoms like pimples and blackheads.
 Additionally, emulsions sink into the surface of the skin quickly, allowing them to act fast and deliver what they promise.
 “Emulsions are readily absorbed into the skin and can be more concentrated than moisturizers,” Dr. Bank adds.
 “They can also reinforce the skin barrier and prevent moisture loss to make the skin healthier.”

 - Non-comedogenic (won't clog pores)